brianswinkels/fhir-cow-ig/input/pagecontent/workflow-patterns.md

 This section also describes how potential fulfillers may request additional information about the requested service, which may be important to their determining if they will accept the request for service.

 * **Cancelling and modifying orders**
 This section describes how placers and fulfillers may modify a request once it has been created.
 This includes:
-+ A placer cancelling a request before service has begun
+    * A placer cancelling a request before service has begun
-+ A placer requesting that an in-progress request for service be cancelled
+    * A placer requesting that an in-progress request for service be cancelled
-+ A fulfiller proposing an alternative service back to the placer
+    * A fulfiller proposing an alternative service back to the placer
-+ A fulfiller electing to perform a more specific service under their own authority
+    * A fulfiller electing to perform a more specific service under their own authority
-+ A fulfiller informing a placer that they can no longer perform a service
+    * A fulfiller informing a placer that they can no longer perform a service

-This section also provides examples for some more complex workflows, such as a fulfiller indicating an unsuccessful attempt to perform a service.

 * **Order grouping**
 This section addresses how multiple requests for service may be communicated and, briefly, how dependencies between requests may be communicated and coordinated.
 This section is informative.